The Phantom of the Opera (1998 film): Production

+Argento shot the film between Cinecittà, the Hungarian State Opera House, the Pertosa Caves and some other caves in Slovakia.

 Critical reception

 Critical response to the film was negative.
 Variety called it "a gothic kitschfest that leaves no excess unexplored", writing "none of your sanitized Andrew Lloyd Webber treatment here, but plenty of bodice-ripping, lush romanticism, gore and gross antics with rats, all of which should tickle the director's stalwart devotees.
 But the script's clumsy plotting, its often unintentionally hilarious dialogue and some howlingly bad acting make the already widely sold pic likely to function best as a campy video entry for irreverent genre fans."
 Slant Magazine called it "a hapless failure that could pass for a second-rate B movie that went straight-to-video.
 After the unfulfilled promises of Trauma and The Stendhal Syndrome, The Phantom of the Opera seemingly signaled the demise of a great auteur."